yoink00/terraform-provider-fastly/website/docs/r/service_waf_configuration_v1.html.markdown

   }
 }

-// this variable is used for individual rule revision configuration variable "specific_rule_revisions" {
+// This variable is used for individual rule revision configuration. variable "specific_rule_revisions" {
   type = map(string)
   default = {